BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 Hardware wallets were one of the most important crypto innovations in previous years.
 To explain, the biggest risks to most owners of digital assets are online threats.
 And those are exactly the types of scams that hardware wallets mitigate.
 If you’re protecting any kind of value with your crypto wallet, you’ll want to keep your keys offline.

 Then if you want to interact with any blockchain apps or platforms, you might want to keep those interactions separated from your valuable assets.
 Luckily, you can do all of this and more with a single hardware wallet.
-So let’s explore the largest use-cases for hardware wallets:
+So let’s explore the largest use cases for hardware wallets:

 Managing multiple accounts on multiple chains

 Firstly, hardware wallets can generate private keys for multiple blockchain addresses.
-This means, you can manage accounts for multiple networks and different types of accounts containing different types of assets all from the same device.
-To keep those keys secure and easy-to-manage, your hardware wallet generates a secret recovery phrase.
+This means you can manage accounts for multiple networks and different types of accounts containing different types of assets all from the same device.
+To keep those keys secure and easy to manage, your hardware wallet generates a secret recovery phrase.
 This serves as a master key to all of the private keys managed by that device.
 So, even if you have accounts on multiple networks, you can always recover your accounts with that single recovery phrase.

 Signing Transactions Offline